Compounded GLP-1 Medications: What You Need to Know

 Full-service weight-loss program with compounded GLP-1 options.
 Pricing from $129–229/month.
 Includes personalized health coaching.

 Choosing compounded GLP-1s carries real health considerations.
+Before you decide, make sure you understand the potential side effects of any GLP-1 medication.
 Here's what you should verify:

 Red Flags to Avoid